-20 Celebrities You Didn’t Know Were BFFs
+24 Celebs You Had No Idea Were BFFs

 Zach Braff and Harry Styles

 Though the two haven't been spotted together recently, we're trusting that Zach Braff's label for Harry Styles as his "BFF" is true.
-The last time the duo was spotted together was in New York City in 2013 when they had an intimate candlelit dinner date together an oyster bar.
-"Romantic candlelit dinner with my BFF," Braff captioned a selfie of them on Instagram.
+The last time the duo was spotted together was at Sundance in Park City, Utah in 2014.
+Before that, it was in 2013 in NYC when they had an intimate candlelit dinner date together an oyster bar.
+"Romantic candlelit dinner with my BFF," Braff captioned a now-deleted selfie of them on Instagram.

+They do, however, tweet at each other pretty frequently, so there's that.

 Mel B and Kim Kardashian